madhankumar028/JavaScript-must-know/README.md

 # Contribution
 Contributions are welcome.
 Whenever you feel to improve the **existing code base** (or) introduce concepts which I have missed.
-Go ahead and give me a pull request.
+Give me a pull request.
 I am ready to accept.